 The (Future) Wales Coast Path is a series of creative events and installations about our relationship to land and water.
 Public events ran throughout 2022 on the Gwent Levels and on the Indian island of Sagar.
-A free collective guidebook bringing together walks, maps and conversations from these events will be published in March 2023.
+A free collective guidebook bringing together walks, maps and conversations from these events has been published and can be found in Newport, Caldicot, and Langport libraries.
 Watch our film about the project here

 The future is up to all of us!

 Join us to explore the intertidal space of the future: create your own adventure by starting a walk at our Lighthouses on the Gwent and Somerset Levels and considering how we might wish to change as the landscape changes.
 You’ll find some ideas to try out on our Expeditions page.

 The project was led by local artist Alison Neighbour, with producer Elen Roberts, researcher Dr Emma McKinley, and Kolkata-based artist Vikram Iyengar.